chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 The aggregator then runs a recovery function in the recovery phase to combine some threshold number of shares to produce the shared secret.

-Beyond the basic scheme, there are secret sharing schemes that provide authenticated shares, i.e., shares that can be verified for correctness by the aggregator prior to aggregating.
+Beyond the basic variant, there are secret sharing schemes that provide authenticated shares, i.e., shares that can be verified for correctness by the aggregator prior to aggregating.
+These variants are referred to as verifiable secret sharing schemes.

 Each variant is identified by a one-byte value.

 | Mode                     | Value |
 |:=========================|:======|